wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 # Auto battle logic system

 What should the items do (mvp)?

 - Damage/consume stamina, Stamina regen rate
 - For now, POC, not trying to design the real cards.
 Just enough to strain the brain!
 - For the substrates, armor value vs. stam drain
 - 1-2 position effect: adipose block for stam, muscle for +str
     - These will be a "modifier" system
     - Also impl a way to check for nearby squares
 - Weapon stat variation: default, light fast, heavy and slow
 - Weapon with bleed, and something which stops bleed effects (coagulator)
 - Health regen: Heart
 - Most items limit base speed
+- Shield / shell effect - absorb some amount of damage then self destruct

 State and win condition

 - Health and stamina
 - Static attributes, or fully buff debuff based?
     - I.e. does a tail give you a temp speed buff per trigger, or permanent?
     - Why not both? base speed + temp buffs
     - Temp is good b/c higher fire rate or more strong -> more speed, or disabling opponent's tail

 Defining item configuration

 ```
 ItemConfig:
     triggers[]: